01000001x01001110x01010011x01001000/livemeet_ai/README.md

 ## 🚀 Features

+### Core
-*   **Real-time Transcription**: Uses OpenAI's Whisper model (running locally via Python) to transcribe system and microphone audio.
+*   **Real-time Transcription**: Uses OpenAI's **Whisper Small** model (running locally via Python) for high-accuracy English transcription.
 *   **ChatGPT Integration**: Automatically sends transcribed text to ChatGPT via a controlled **Brave Browser** instance.
-*   **Smart buffering**: Aggregates speech into complete sentences before sending to avoid spamming the AI.
-*   **Robust Error Handling**: Filters out technical logs and errors, ensuring only clean text reaches the AI.
+*   **Stereo Capture**: Natively supports modern Bluetooth headsets (like realme Buds) in 2-channel mode to prevent audio corruption.

+### Smart Automation ("Stealth Mode")
+*   **Cloudflare Evasion**: Uses advanced Selenium flags (masked User-Agent, disabled automation features) to bypass "Verify you are human" checks.
+*   **Natural Interactions**: Browser launches in a standard tab configuration to mimic human behavior.
-*   **Resilient Connectivity**: auto-attaches to an existing Brave window if open, preserving your login session.
+*   **Resilient Connectivity**: Auto-attaches to an existing Brave window if open, preserving your logic session.

-*   **Hotkeys**: Global keyboard shortcuts to control capture.
+### Intelligent Processing
+*   **Message Aggregation**: Waits for the final part of your sentence (e.g., "...in Dart") to be transcribed before sending, ensuring ChatGPT gets ONE complete context.
+*   **Silence Detection**: RMS-based filtering allows the AI to ignore background static and only process voice.
+*   **Flush-on-Stop**: Guarantees the last 3 seconds of audio are sent immediately when you release the hotkey.

 ## 📋 Prerequisites